lasuzuki/dtn-gcp/README.md

 - `bsspadmin` is the administrative interface for operations of the Bundle Streaming Service Protocol on the local ion node.
 - `bpadmin` is the administrative interface for bundle protocol operations on the local ion node.
 - `ipnadmin` is the administration and configuration interface for the IPN addressing system and routing on the ION node. (ipn:)
-- `killm` is a script which tears down the daemon and any running ducts on a single machine (use ionstop instead).
 - `ionstart` is a script which completely configures an ION node with the proper configuration file(s).
-- `ionstop` is a script which completely tears down the ION node.
+- `ionstop` is a script which cleanly shut down all of the daemon processes.
+- `killm` is a script which releases all of the shared-memory resources that had been allocated to the state of the node.
+This actually destroys the node and enables a subsequent clean new start (the “ionstart” script) to succeed.
 - `ionscript` is a script which aides in the creation and management of configuration files to be used with ionstart.

 **2. Simple Sending and Receiving:**